 Attracting back customers

 Your old customers can be a valuable source of sales.
-They already know your business and were once interested in buying from it, so you may be able to persuade them to buy from you again.
+They already know your business and were once interested in buying from you, so you may be able to persuade them to buy from you again.
 With new sales leads you have the time and expense of finding customers from scratch.

 "If you have a system that tells you that a customer hasn't bought from you for four months or longer, you should follow that up straight away," advises Cooper.
-"The system doesn't have to be on a computer - it can be a spreadsheet or simply a piece of paper."

 Find out why customers stopped buying

 "Just contact them to ask how things are going," suggests Cooper.
-"The key thing is to get an answer to the question: 'Why aren't you dealing with us?'
+"The key thing is to get an answer to the question: 'Why aren't you dealing with us?'".

 Sometimes customers drift away because they have no regular contact with your business, so you need to make them feel valued.
 Sending out friendly emails or a newsletter to old customers could lead to renewed custom.